-Power Manager is Mac software that reduces a computer's energy costs.
 Power Manager lets you automate sophisticated tasks and improve your Mac's power management.

 What does Power Manager do?

+Power Manager can power on a Mac, run a series of tasks, and power off the Mac without requiring any interaction.
 With Power Manager you can create sophisticated energy saving schedules and automate complex tasks.
-Power Manager can power on a Mac, run a series of tasks, and power off the Mac without requiring any interaction.

 An energy saving schedule is created from events.
 Events are at the heart of Power Manager.
 An event encapsulates three things: triggers, conditions, and actions.